A Automata

 The diagnosis

-“Every solo dev has tribal knowledge about which agent should handle which task.
-It lives in one head — and breaks the moment work scales beyond that head.”
+“Every team has knowledge about which AI should handle which task.
+It lives in a single head — and breaks the moment work grows beyond that head.”

-A GitHub repo with issues, PRs, CI, and a Linear board generates dozens of decisions a day: review this PR, fix that bug, investigate that CI failure, audit this security label.
-For most teams, that routing lives in Slack threads and muscle memory.
-AI coding assistants made it worse — now everyone has more decisions, not fewer, and nobody can describe why a given agent was trusted with a given task.
+A GitHub repo with issues, code reviews, CI, and a Linear board generates dozens of decisions a day: review this change, fix this bug, investigate this failure, audit this security request.
+For most teams, that criteria lives in Slack threads and muscle memory.
+AI tools made it worse — now everyone has more decisions, not fewer, and nobody can describe why a given AI was the right one for a given task.

 What we structured

-A YAML block that makes the routing legible to both humans and machines:
+A text block that makes the criteria legible for both humans and machines:

 templates: